andreamaestri/jobless/README.md

 The following changes were made to the original database schema:
 - JobPosting:
   - skills field added to implement tags
-  - favourites field added to allow for future developement of an add to favourites feature
+  - favorite field added to allow for future developement of an add to favorite feature
 - Events:
   - contacts field added to allow for the linking of contacts to an event, not currently in use